Team Training for PTOs

 For practices that have a MAT certified prescriber, the practice team training will equip all staff members with the expertise and tools to support a successful MAT program within a clinic.

-- Practices will receive $1400 upon completion of the 5-session series.
-Payment will be made to the practice at the same time the PTO receives payment.
+- Practices will receive $1000 upon completion of the 5-session series.

 - Click Here to Request Additional MATerial's